8 Tips For Networking In the Real World

 Everyone knows the benefits of networking, but knowing something and doing it aren’t always the same thing.
 I’ve had to drag colleagues, friends and my husband to networking events and I’ve been dragged to a few myself.
 The time before the event is generally the worst part.
 That’s the period when you come up with a bunch of terrific excuses for not going.
 The anticipation of doing something that may not feel natural can take on huge proportions.
 You can reduce some of that stress by setting a few simple goals for yourself.
 Decide that you will meet two or three new people.
 You can promise to hand out at least one business card.
 Once you get going you’ll probably find it’s not as hard as you thought.
 Keep in mind that there is a good possibility that the other people at the event are either anticipating meeting someone new or as anxious about the process as you are.

 The following tips are intended to help you ease your way into working a room and having good conversations.
 Remember, this is not all about you and don’t forget your business cards.

 1) Find the loners.

 So you show up at an event alone and you’ve promised yourself you’re going to work the room…where to start?
 Look for someone who’s also on their own.
 Chances are they want someone to talk to as well.
-It’s way easier to chat with someone on their own then trying to elbow your way into a group deep in discussion.
+It’s way easier to chat with someone on their own than trying to elbow your way into a group deep in discussion.

 2) Talk to the big shots.

 Talk to the big wigs in the room.
-No I’m not suggesting you’re a snob, but powerful or popular people are used to people wanting to talk them and many know how to make that small talk that opens up larger conversations.
+No, I’m not suggesting you’re a snob, but powerful or popular people are used to people wanting to talk them and many know how to make that small talk that opens up larger conversations.
 Chances are, most people will be too intimidated to approach them.
 If there is a guest speaker, talk to them before they speak or speak to the host or moderator.
-Afterwards they will most likely be swamped.
+Afterwards, they will most likely be swamped.

 3) Ask a simple question to get started.